Syrian Air Force: Air bases during Ba'athist rule

 Syrian insurgents overran several air bases in north-western, northern and southern Syria, including Marj al-Sultan and Taftanaz Air Base (mid-January 2013), Dhab'a Air Base (better known as al-Qussayr, in April 2013), and Kshesh Air Base (October 2013).

-Forces of The Islamic State captured Tabqa Air Base on 24 August 2014.
+ISIL forces captured Tabqa Air Base on 24 August 2014.

 Pre-Syrian Civil War aircraft inventory

-Due to the high security level on everything military related in the Syrian regime, the past of the Syrian Arab Air Force is still largely unknown.
+Due to the high security level on everything military related in Ba'athist Syria, the past of the Syrian Arab Air Force is still largely unknown.
 This makes it hard to judge what was the real strength of the air force.
-Additionally, considerable losses to the opposition forces in the country's ongoing civil war are not accounted for here.
+Additionally, considerable losses to the Assad-opposition forces in the country's civil war are not accounted for here, as are not any developments since the fall of the Assad regime.
 The following information is compiled from multiple, pre-2012 Syrian civil war sources.

-According to the Center for Strategic and International Studies in 2011 the aircraft inventory from Syrian Arab Air Force estimations was:
+According to the Center for Strategic and International Studies, the Ba'athist Syrian Arab Air Force's total aircraft inventory consisted of: